Due Date and Gestation

 Some researchers have suggested that Naegele’s rule should be removed from practice, especially due to the routine use of ultrasound.
 Others have suggested changing the rule or adding several days to it, since it is more likely that women will ovulate later rather than earlier than predicted.

-Taken together, a woman’s “due date” is not the day of expected delivery – it is the day used to mark a two-week time frame before and after, which is the actual expected time of delivery (i.e. a 29-day window).
+Taken together, a woman’s “due date” should not be the day of expected delivery – it should bev the day used to mark a two-week time frame before and after, which is the actual expected time of delivery (i.e. a 29-day window).
 A suggestion was made to provide women with this time frame, rather than a “due date”, as far back as 1991.

 Therefore, if a woman’s due date is June 15, she would be expected to deliver anytime between June 1 and June 29, all of which would be considered normal (38-42 weeks); delivery earlier than 37 weeks is considered preterm.
 Most HCPs may intervene between 41 and 42 weeks, depending on the health of mother and baby.